Hydrogen Fuel Cells, EV Tax Credit & Electric School Bus Bills Advanced

 Delegate Korman’s bill would authorize an applicant to receive a refund of excise tax imposed for a qualified plug–in electric vehicle if the vehicle was purchased new and titled for the first time on or after July 1, 2016, but before July 1, 2017 if the applicant is the vehicle’s original owner and owns the vehicle when applying for the tax credit.
 Read More …

-Lawmakers in Maryland and around the country are considering legislation that could affect electric vehicles and charging infrastructure.
+Lawmakers in Washington, DC and around the country are considering legislation that could affect electric vehicles and charging infrastructure.
 Bills under consideration include EV tax credits, anti-ICEing laws, “Right to Charge” and “EV Ready” ordinances.
-We are recording many of those bills as they are introduced and following their progress below.
+PlugInSites is noting many of these bills as they are introduced and following their progress below.

 If you plan to buy a plug-in electric vehicle in Maryland soon, you may have to wait until July to have your excise tax credit refund processed.
 According to the Maryland Motor Vehicle Administration, the funds for the current fiscal year are now depleted.
 The MVA says that no additional refunds will be processed until July, 2019 when they will then be processed in the order that the applications are received.
 Read More …